youldash/DRL-Continuous-Control/REPORT.md

 </div>

+### Added Noise

+The **DDPG** algorithm implementation also incorporates a sample of the [Ornstein–Uhlenbeck stochastic process](https://en.wikipedia.org/wiki/Ornstein–Uhlenbeck_process).
+See `noise.py` for a detailed mathematical description.

 ### Early Attempts

 - Our first `model` training configuration was based on a DQN with **two Fully-connected (FC) layers (hosting 512 nodes in each layer)**.
 This `model` configuration solved the virtual world (or environment) in a number of episodes that far exceeded 700.
 This was set as a point of reference to beat in our next attempts.
 The `model`'s [Neural Network (NN)](https://pathmind.com/wiki/neural-network) architecture was adjusted based on the following configuration: